aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addaudioframeembedded/_index.md

 ---
 title: AddAudioFrameEmbedded
 second_title: Aspose.Sildes for .NET API Reference
-description: Adds a new audio frame with embedded audio file to the end of a collection.
-Embedded audio file can be a WAV only.
-It adds new audio into Presentation.Audios list.
+description: Creates a new audio frame with an embedded WAV file and adds it to the end of the shape collection.
+The embedded audio is added to the Presentation.Audios collection.
 type: docs
 weight: 70
 url: /aspose.slides/shapecollection/addaudioframeembedded/